Board of Directors

 Dexter Talley is an exceptionally dedicated and relentless problem solver who continues to contribute to society by sharing his knowledge and expertise instructing people who are interested in his field of “Going Green” and being Energy Efficient.
 In 2019 Dexter took his first step in furthering his own knowledge in the green community by enrolling in the BIG program.
 After graduating the program he decided he wanted to become a mentor within the program to help inner city impoverished youth to be able to be exposed to something he felt would be groundbreaking and useful to their livelihood.
 The BIG program is customized to assist young adults in making clear choices, having emotional intelligence, believing in their dreams, elevating their work skills, and overall knowledge in basic life skills.

-With an exceptional quality in entrepreneurship of over a decade.
+With an exceptional quality in entrepreneurship for over a decade.
 Dexter has been effective in building ongoing business relationships and partners over the years.
 It’s safe to say he’s an expert at making something out of nothing and making something.

 With the assistance from within the program and green|spaces, Dexter has now become a vital resource and earned his new role as Program Director.
 He intends to continue supporting program projects and plans that increase intercultural awareness and understanding.
-Among his colleagues he can be described as a progressive, down-to-earth gentleman that can always be relied upon to offer creative solutions to intricate issues, and deliver impressive results.
+Among his colleagues, he can be described as a progressive, down-to-earth gentleman who can always be relied upon to offer creative solutions to intricate issues and deliver impressive results.

 dexter@greenspaceschattanooga.com